WillieDH/Pyexchange/README.md

 2. You will see a label saying "Enter USD Amount:" simply enter the amount (in USD) you want to convert.
 Then select a currency from the dropbox below it.

 3. Click the "Convert!" button to see your converted amount.

+## License

+This project is licensed under the GNU GPL v3 - see the [LICENSE](LICENSE) file for details.